Skip to main content

 Processors

-Processor nodes transform, route, filter, or enrich data as it flows through your pipeline.
+Processor nodes transform, route, filter, or enrich data as it flows through the pipeline.
+Each processor has at least one input and one output port.

 Transform